includeos/includeos.org/_src/_posts/2017-11-15-liveupdate.md

 ![Liveupdate process]({{site-url}}/assets/img/posts/liveupdate.gif)

 ## How an upgrade happens
 When the Mothership decides an instance needs an update it will push down a new image over the uplink.
 IncludeOS will store this in memory.
 Once the new image is in place a callback in the application is called which serializes the state of the application.
 Since there is no kernel/application split the application can serialize everything, including open sockets, file descriptors, etc. The application sees everything that happens inside the virtual machine.
-There are numerous over exciting opportunities from having everything run in a single context, but we’ll get to those in other blog posts.
+There are numerous exciting opportunities from having everything run in a single context, but we’ll get to those in other blog posts.

 Once the state is stored we just boot the new application.
 Likely it’ll take only a few milliseconds.
 Once the new application is booted up IncludeOS will issue a callback with a reference to where the previous state was stored.
 The application now deserializes this state and will resume execution.